adonbiliv/HW11/README.md

 made a change to readme

 ## myBranch
-Made a change in myBranch
+Made a change in myBranch.